 I keep a pile of cookbooks in my kitchen and of course, one of my favorites is Clean Green Eats by Candice Kumai.
 On page 216, she has a recipe for Spicy Shrimp Soba Noodle Salad.
 I’m so glad I picked this one, since I’ve been needing to test a recipe for a Raw Pad Thai Mason Jar Salad!

-I didn’t really follow the recipe, or at all, but instead used it as inspiration behind my recipe for this Raw Pad Thai Mason Jar Salad.
+I didn’t really follow the recipe, but instead used it as inspiration behind my own recipe.
 I love the Asian influence that Candice brings to her kitchen and would like to incorporate Asian flavors and ingredients into my own cooking more often.

 Related Recipe: Easy Asian Cabbage Slaw with Ginger Dressing